beastkp/Blackcoffer/README.md

-# Blackcoffer

-# Unveiling Insights
+# Resource Insights

-This Project is aimed at providing visual insights on the data stored in the database.
+This Project is aimed at providing insights on the data based on various countries and their import and export likelihood and intensities.

 ## Installation